Timothy Wiltsey: Ten years after the 5-year-old South Amboy boy disappeared (2024)

 Lodzinski was then, and still is, the focus of the ongoing investigation.
 "She certainly is, as she has been all along, the primary suspect," Assistant Middlesex County Prosecutor Thomas Kapsak said earlier this month.

 What convinces authorities that Lodzinski was involved is not physical proof.
 There is none.
-What convinces them is circ*mstantial evidence so compelling that the county prosecutor's office, State Police, Sayreville police and the Federal Bureau of Investigation have said Lodzinski has to be considered a suspect.
+What convinces them is circumstantial evidence so compelling that the county prosecutor's office, State Police, Sayreville police and the Federal Bureau of Investigation have said Lodzinski has to be considered a suspect.

 That evidence?
 Two failed lie detector tests, but not admissible in court; three wildly different accounts of what happened the day Timmy disappeared, and the unsettling detail that his remains were found near where Lodzinski once worked.